 This is why those who seek to maintain power focus so heavily on controlling narrative, and shaping the stories we tell.
 They understand intuitively what Jung articulated explicitly - that humans live and die by their myths, that we navigate reality through symbol and archetype.
 Which is why the most successful political figures aren't those who master parliamentary procedure, but those who successfully insert themselves into our collective dreamspace, who become main-characters in our shared story.

 Still, the media, with all its narrative might, is not the true leader, either.
+And this is not to say that laws don’t produce physical effects - this is not a denial of the material levels of human operation - this is to say that the true rumblings of change begin on deeper levels.
 The true seat of power is not in Washington, but - to put it plainly - our minds.
 We each play a role.
 Laws follow consciousness, not the other way around.

 This is both empowering and terrifying.
 It means change is always possible, but true abstinence is impossible.
 Even with careful removal from perceived responsibility (for example, choosing not to vote), we can never, actually, be mere observers.
 We are all legislators in the parliament of consciousness.
 Every thought, every word, every story we choose to believe or reject casts a vote in this invisible assembly.